TheTobster1232/codespace-desktop-debian/readme.md

 WebGL and GPU Acceleration
 GPU acceleration is not available inside Codespaces containers.
-Chromium will run in software rendering mode, which is expected.
+Chromium and Firefox will run in software rendering mode, which is expected.
 Video playback still works smoothly.

 Video Playback Tips